THE GERALD HEARD OFFICIAL WEBSITE

 5 Beginning on February 5, 1966, Heard suffered 26 minor and six major strokes.
 Following Heard’s second stroke on October 31, 1966 and until his passing, Barrie became Heard’s fulltime caregiver.

-On May 17, 2006, The Barrie Family Trust received a communication from Swami Yogeshananda, an American monk of the Ramakrishna Order, who currently directs the Vedanta Center of Atlanta.
+On May 17, 2006, The Barrie Family Trust received a communication from Swami Yogeshananda, an American monk of the Ramakrishna Order, whose own Gerald Heard reminiscence and brief biography is above.
 The swami discovered an archived letter sent to him from Jay Michael Barrie, longtime personal secretary to Gerald Heard.
 The letter, dated May 14, 1981, briefly recounts two events in the life of Gerald Heard: (1) circumstances surrounding Gerald Heard's 1939 spiritual initiation by Swami Prabhavananda, founder of the Vedanta Society of Southern California; and (2) a refutation of a written reference that accused Gerald Heard of hypocrisy.

 (1) "...Regarding Gerald's dream of Ramakrishna: Gerald told me about it a year or so after he became ill — however, he had had the dream in 1939!
 He had been asking Swami P. to initiate him and S. P. had been putting him off, as was often his wont.
 Then Gerald had the dream (the account of the dream Chris gave was correct) and when he told Swami about it, S. P. was very excited and said, "You must be initiated at once!" — and he was."
 [Ed. - "Chris" refers to Christopher Isherwood, who recounted Gerald’s dream in his My Guru, His Disciple; "Swami P." and "S. P." both refer to Swami Prabhavananda.]